-Le Chatelier’s Principle interactive was redesigned to enhance color contrast and provide tap-frienly buttons and sliders that can be manipulated with screen readers.
-Aria text allows the states of the interactive to be read to screen reader users as the status changes.
+I redesigned Le Chatelier's Principle interactive to enhance color contrast and provide tap-friendly buttons and sliders that learners can manipulate, even with screen readers.
+Aria text allows the screen reader to read aloud that the experiment's status has changed for learners who cannot readily perceive the visuals.
 I designed three breakpoints for this interactive.

 Motion study (above) showing how particles would animate.
-The animation would be hidden on the smallest breakpoint.
+CSS breakpoints would hide the animation on the narrowest screens.

-The choose your own adventure strategy is to provide a link underneath each interactive that provides a text-based version of the game.
-Each step of the scenario begins with text descriptions of what is pictured in the images and the learner makes choices about how to manipulate the experimental objects by tapping or clicking an option link underneath each step.
-Text-based experiments are both mobile-friendly and more accessible than the legacy content.
+The Choose Your Own Adventure strategy provides a link underneath each interactive that offers a text-based version of the game.
+Each step of the scenario begins with text descriptions of the visual content.
+The learner chooses to manipulate the experimental objects by tapping or clicking an option link underneath each step.
+Text-based experiments are both mobile-friendly and more accessible than the legacy content was.

-The graceful degradation prototype shows how a semi-transparent overlay with a “simulation button” would float over the legacy content.
-Tapping on the content on a device that cannot display it would allow the user to choose between trying it anyway or watching a video.
-For each of the simulations treated in this way, a content expert would create voice-over a screen capture of a user using the virtual experiment.
-The video could be encoded with closed captions.
-The voice over would describe what is being shown, how it is changing and why.
+The graceful degradation prototype shows how a semi-transparent overlay with a "simulation button" would float over the legacy content.
+Tapping on the content on a device that cannot display it would allow the learner to choose between trying it anyway or watching a video.
+For each of the simulations treated in this way, a content expert would create a voice-over for a screen capture video of a learner performing the virtual experiment.
+Macmillan could add closed captions to this video to enhance accessibility.
+The voice-over would describe the visual content, how it is changing, and why.

-The Metabolic Map was redesigned with a tap-friendly menu and navigation buttons.
-Menus and sliders are HTML5 based and can be manipulated by screen readers.
-Color contrast and readability has been increased throughout.
+I redesigned the Metabolic Map with a tap-friendly menu and navigation buttons.
+New menus and sliders are HTML5 based, and learners can manipulate the menus and controls using a screen reader.
+I also increased color contrast and readability to enhance accessibility.

 - Can learners find all the controls?